yaning-wu/yaning-wu.github.io/_pages/public_engagement.md

 {% include base_path %}

 I become a keeper, sharer, or recipient of knowledge depending on my environment.
 As I continue reflecting the power these identities hold, here's some information about my public engagement experience.
+I intend to continue working with diverse stakeholders during my doctoral studies to improve the impact and accessibility of my research.

 ### as a researcher
 * as the co-founder of <b>[WordSmith](https://www.wordsmithtech.com/){:target="_blank" rel="noopener"}</b>, an app for people with word-retrieval difficulties caused by stroke, dementia, or learning disability, I spoke with potential users and speech and language therapists to learn about what they value in assistive technology software.
 With a volunteer team, I then implemented this feedback into our iterating prototypes.